vdzs/dotfiles/README.md

 ```

 You may optionally like to pass the `--depth` argument to clone only a few of the [most recent commits](https://github.com/vdzs/dotfiles/commits/master).

+Examine the files in `scripts/programs/` and ensure you want them all installed.
+Remove any scripts for programs you don't want.
+Likewise, examine `install.sh`.

 Close your web browser if it's open, then run the installation script.